 That is it.
 As you can see the editing process is done in cycles.
 It can take considerable time (sometimes just as much as the writing), but it is definitely worth it.

-8 Responses to “How to Edit a Sentence”
+8 thoughts on “How to Edit a Sentence”

 Writing is hard, but editing seems to be a bit easier (at least for me).
 Yet I didn’t realize that so much went into editing.